Wrong Turn (2021 film): Plot

 Luis tries to flee and Venable blinds him with a hot poker.
-Jen begs Venable for mercy.
+Jen tries to manipulate Venable and fellow Foundation members for mercy.
+She sells Darius to the group as a desirable professional who is able to solve social problems of their closed society; and offers herself to anyone as wife and mother to their children, advertising herself as having good genes and no genetic predispositions to cancer, of which she has found the Foundation people are afraid.
 Venable agrees, and she and Darius are initiated into the community.
-Jen reluctantly becomes Venable's sexual partner.
+Jen becomes Venable's wife, as he discloses he has been widowed for over a year after his wife died in a mountain slope accident.

-Six weeks later, Scott Shaw, Jen's father, arrives the town to search for his daughter.
+Six weeks later, Scott Shaw, Jen's father, arrives in the town to search for his daughter.
 He pays a local tracker to take him through the forest.
 After a trap kills the tracker and his son, Scott finds the settlement but is captured.
-Jen, now married to Venable, shoots her father with an arrow.
-Venable sentences Scott to "darkness" for trespassing and imprisons him.
+Jen shoots her father with an arrow while Venable sentences Scott to "darkness" for trespassing and imprisons him.
 That night, Jen releases her father, revealing she only shot him so as not to raise suspicion.
 She tries to get Darius to run away with her and Scott, but he refuses to leave.
 Ruthie helps them escape before Venable and the other cultists pursue them.
 They discover an underground chamber full of blinded and shambling prisoners, including Luis.
 Jen mercy kills him and flees with Scott, killing several cultists, including Edith.
 They encounter Nate and other armed townsmen who offer to help.
 The cultists attack them, wounding Jen, but Scott and Jen escape.

 Several months later, Jen and her father have returned to their normal lives.
 Jen visits her stepmother, but finds her in the process of welcoming Venable and Ruthie to the neighborhood.
 Jen confronts Venable, who notices that she is pregnant with his child.
 He asks Jen to return with him to the Foundation.
 Jen agrees on the condition that Venable never again interfere with her family.
 She, Venable, and Ruthie leave, driving away in a recreational vehicle (RV).

 As the end credits roll, Jen causes the RV to crash into a parked car.
 Jen stabs Venable to death and kills the other cultist, the RV driver as well.
 She then takes Ruthie's hand as they walk back towards her family home.